remotesynth/certifiedfreshevents/content/events/getting-started-serverless.md

 location: "Online"
 cost: "0"
 homepage_banner: "Getting-Started-with-Serverless.jpg"
-short_desc: "Upkar Lidder of IBM will introduce the concept of serverless, practical use cases and the key concepts that you need to know to get started."
+short_desc: "Upkar Lidder of IBM Developer will introduce the concept of serverless, practical use cases and the key concepts that you need to know to get started."
-description: "Upkar Lidder of IBM will introduce the concept of serverless, practical use cases and the key concepts that you need to know to get started."
+description: "Upkar Lidder of IBM Developer will introduce the concept of serverless, practical use cases and the key concepts that you need to know to get started."
 embed_url: https://www.crowdcast.io/e/getting-started-with-44
 draft: false
 featured: true
 ---

 We hear the term serverless all the time, but what does it mean and what is it useful for in the real world of developers?
-In this free session, Upkar Lidder of IBM will introduce the concept of serverless, practical use cases and the key concepts that you need to know to get started.
+In this free session, Upkar Lidder of [IBM Developer](https://developer.ibm.com/) will introduce the concept of serverless, practical use cases and the key concepts that you need to know to get started.

 ## Getting Started with Serverless